Skip to main content

 Mesopotamia

 In the Akkadian «Epic of Gilgamesh», the means of escape is called a «boat».
 It is constructed by Utanapishtim: «O man of Shuruppak, son of Ubartutu: Tear down the house and build a boat!
 Abandon wealth and seek living beings!
 Spurn possessions and keep alive living beings!
 Make all living beings go up into the boat.» (1989KovacsMG:98).
-The standard version of the «Epic of Gilgamesh», first written in the Old Babylonian period (1800-1600 BCE) (1989KovacsMG:xxii).
+The standard version of the «Epic of Gilgamesh» was first written in the Old Babylonian period (1800–1600 BCE) (1989KovacsMG:xxii).

-«The Flood Story told here is an adaptation or excerpt from (a version of) the flood episode in the “Myth of Atrahasis”.» (1989KovacsMG:97).
-In the «Myth of Atrahasis», composed ca. 1600 BCE, «tells of the creation of man, several attempts by the gods to exterminate mankind because of noise and overpopulation, and a final Flood survived by only Atrahasis (Utanapishtim) and his family.» (1989KovacsMG:xxvi).
+The «Flood Story told here is an adaptation or excerpt from (a version of) the flood episode in the "Myth of Atrahasis".» (1989KovacsMG:97).
+Furthermore, the «Myth of Atrahasis», composed ca. 1600 BCE, «tells of the creation of man, several attempts by the gods to exterminate mankind because of noise and overpopulation, and a final Flood survived by only Atrahasis (Utanapishtim) and his family.» (1989KovacsMG:xxvi).

 14 Make thee an ark of gopher-wood, rooms shalt thou make in the ark, and shalt pitch it within and without with pitch.
 15 And this is the manner in which thou shalt make it : The length of the ark shall be three hundred cubits, the breadth of it fifty cubits, and the height of it thirty cubits.
 16 A window shalt thou make to the ark, and thou shalt finish it above, to be one cubit broad, and the door of the ark shalt thou set in the side thereof; with lower, second, and third stories shalt thou make it.

-Metrological Correspondence.
+Metrological Correspondence

 Similarity in the application of a unified Ancient Near Eastern unit of length (the «cubit») for describing vessel parameters, wherein the biblical Ark and the Egyptian ship maintain comparable length-to-width proportions (3:1 and 6:1 respectively).